molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### The Babel compiler

 Every year, a new ECMAScript version is released.
 Some versions introduce new syntax.
 For example, ECMAScript 6 (released 2015) introduced a bunch of new syntax features.
-Here’s a small selection:
+Here is a small selection:

 ```js
 let a = 1;